 Children and adults with congenital heart disease need complex, multifaceted care for continued survival and quality of life.
-Mayo Clinic doctors have extensive experience in treating people with congenital heart disease.
-Mayo Clinic doctors have been treating all types of congenital heart defects in children and congenital heart disease in adults since the institution started and have been operating on people with complex congenital heart disease for more than 60 years.
-Doctors use the most modern technology and treatment options, including minimally invasive surgical and catheter-based therapies, to provide the best care possible for you or your child.
+Mayo Clinic doctors have deep experience in treating people with congenital heart disease.
+Our doctors have been treating all types of congenital heart defects in children and congenital heart disease in adults since the clinic started and have been operating on people with complex congenital heart disease for more than 60 years.
+Our doctors use advanced technology and techniques, including robot-assisted minimally invasive heart surgery.

 You may be referred by your primary doctor, or you may make an appointment without a referral.